 February 11th, 2025

-Cellulite is a common insecurity that many women struggle with.
+Cellulite is a common source of insecurity for many women.
 In fact, it’s estimated that around 80-90% of women have some cellulite on their body, it’s just more noticeable in others.
 Cellulite has a dimpling or lumpy appearance and occurs on the legs, thighs, and buttocks.
 While harmless, it can negatively impact your confidence level and overall appearance.

 It’s important to note that cellulite is not necessarily caused by weight gain.
 Weight gain or loss does not cause cellulite on its own.
 Instead, a combination of genetics, hormones, and lifestyle habits can lead to this unwanted dimpling.